-Resin and plastic are of an organic nature which is mainly made up of long hydrocarbon chains.
+Resin and plastic are of an organic nature, which mainly consist of long hydrocarbon chains.
 Due to the presence of repetitive units, both have polymer characteristics.
-While resins are more of a natural form, plastics are generally synthetic or semi-synthetic in nature.
+However, while resins are more of a natural form, plastics are generally synthetic or semi-synthetic in nature.

-Resins, talking from a chemical point of view, can be categorized as a group of solid or semi-solid amorphous compounds that are obtained directly from plants as exudations.
-They usually have a clear yellowish brown colour and are highly viscous substances that harden into transparent solids with treatment.
-Resins are mainly composed of volatile liquid terpenes and less amounts of dissolved non-volatile solids thereby making the resins sticky (gluey) and thick.
-Bicyclic terpenes are the most common type of terpenes found in resins.
+For many years, people have used resins in a wide range of applications.
+For example, to seal boats, mummies, food containers etc. Also, resins serve as a component in varnish, lacquer, jewellery, perfume, and inks.
+But, talking from a chemical point of view, we can categorize resins as a group of solid or semi-solid amorphous compounds.
+We can obtain this compound directly from plants as exudations.
+Also, they usually have a clear yellowish brown colour and are highly viscous substances that harden into transparent solids with treatment.
+Furthermore, they mainly consist of volatile liquid terpenes and fewer amounts of dissolved non-volatile solids thereby making the resins sticky (gluey) and thick.
+Bicyclic terpenes are the most common type of terpenes that we can find in resins.

-What is the difference between Resins and Plastic?
+What is the Difference Between Resin and Plastic?

-• Resins are more of a natural origin directly derived from plant oozes whereas plastics are of a synthetic polymeric nature.
+In summary, resin and plastics are very important compounds that consist of hydrocarbon compounds.
+The key difference between resin and plastic is that the resins are more of a natural origin since we directly derive them from plant oozes whereas the plastics are of synthetic polymeric nature.